Zander-Labuschagne/SecureSignIn-v3b/README.md

 # Secure-Sign-In v3b
-This is an application I have created in an attempt to improve my online account security.
+This is JavaFX application I have created in an attempt to improve my online account security.
 The _b_ in the version code states that this is the GUI(Graphical User Interface) version where _a_ would be the CLI(Command Line Interface).
 Find the new release at _TBA_.

 Benifits:
   - Remember one password for all sites, but all sites have different passwords.